EssentialBlocks/eb-open-verse-block/readme.txt

 = Modern Way: =
 1. Go to the WordPress Block/Gutenberg Editor
-2. Search For "EB Block for Openverse".
+2. Search For "EB Openverse Block".
 3. Install in 1-click

 = Old Way: =